• Skip to primary navigation

 And let’s not forget the Quakers, who call this “devout listening.”

-Sharon Salzberg adds that practicing with this fourth precept of “wise speech” (as it is often translated from the Pali language)
+Sharon Salzberg adds that practicing with this fourth precept of wise speech :

 … nurtures that karma of joy, or serenity in truth, or integrity, so that our speech and our actions — our being in the world — manifests from the heart.
 It’s called sila in Sanskrit — uprightness of heart.

-I will leave you this week with the words of Jack Kornfield:
+I will leave you this week with the words of Jack Kornfield, describing the umbrella practice of sila, or refining our ethics and behavior:

 Sila on one side means restraint, non-harming.
 On the other side, its positive dimension is loving, caring.
 My teacher Achan Chah used to love to talk about sila and the precepts.
 He would just light up, go on for hours, and be so happy talking about a virtuous heart.